LCLs Beyond Bounded Degrees: Polynomial Gaps in Trees

 In a Rake operation all nodes of degree $\le 1$ are removed, breaking ties arbitrarily when two (otherwise) isolated nodes have an edge.
 A Compress($\ell$) operation is parameterized by some value $\ell$ and removes all paths of degree 2 nodes of length at least $\ell$.

-On a high level a $(\gamma, \ell, k)$-decomposition is then obtained by $k$ repeatitions of the following: \begin{itemize} \item Perform $\gamma$ Rakes \item Perform a single Compress($\ell$) \end{itemize} After which we finish by performing another $\gamma$ rakes.
+On a high level a $(\gamma, \ell, k)$-decomposition is then obtained by $k$ repetitions of the following: \begin{itemize} \item Perform $\gamma$ Rakes \item Perform a single Compress($\ell$) \end{itemize} After which we finish by performing another $\gamma$ rakes.

 The formal definition is analogous to the above algorithm, with the restriction that after the last $\gamma$ rakes the graph must be empty. \begin{definition}[R\&C Decomposition] A $(\gamma, \ell, k)$-decomposition of a graph $G=(V,E)$, is a partition of the nodes into $2k+1$ layers.
 The \emph{Rake Layers} $R_0, \ldots, R_{k}$ and the \emph{Compress Layers} $C_1, \ldots, C_k$.
 Each Rake Layer $R_i$ consists of $\gamma$ sublayers $R_{i,1}, \ldots, R_{i,\gamma}$.
 The layers satisfy the following constraints: \begin{enumerate} \item The subgraph induced by the nodes in each $R_i$ has components of diameter at most $O(\gamma)$. \item Each sublayer $R_{i,j}$ consists only of isolated nodes.
 Each such isolated node has at most one neighbor in a higher layer. \item The subgraph induced by the nodes in each $C_i$ consists only of isolated paths of length between $\ell$ and $2\ell$.
 The endpoints of each such path have exactly one neighbor in a higher layer and no other nodes have neighbors in higher layers. \end{enumerate} Where higher and lower refers to the following order on layers: $R_0 < C_1 < R_1 < C_2 < \ldots < C_k < R_k$ ($R_{i,1} < R_{i,2} < \ldots < R_{i,\gamma}$). \end{definition}